Build OR Buy

 This is an important question, as the SaaS industry’s competitiveness leaves little room for error.
-An inadequate and labor-intensive homegrown solution could be just as disastrous as a costly out-of-box solution that takes an eternity to implement.
-Embedded BI software constitutes a significant investment no matter how it’s acquired, and entertaining the build vs buy question is critical to finding the most efficient means to your desired end.
+An inadequate and labor-intensive homegrown solution could be just as disastrous as a costly out-of-box software solution that takes an eternity to implement.
+Embedded BI software constitutes a significant investment no matter how it’s acquired, and entertaining the build vs buy software question is critical to finding the most efficient means to your desired end.

 Establishing Your BI Requirements

 Because business intelligence represents a category of software rather than a finite set of features, knowing what you want in a BI solution is a critical first step toward acquiring it.
 Broadly speaking, BI applications allow users to access, analyze, and present business data.
 Though spreadsheet applications like MS Excel and Google Sheets fit this definition, they’re unlikely to meet your BI requirements.
 Exploring and enumerating those requirements will clarify exactly what you would need to build your own software or buy instead.

 If your IT team is drowning in ad hoc reporting requests, your users’ needs may seem fairly clear to you already; but digging deeper will give you the full picture.
 Benjamin Emanuel, Product Manager at fintech SaaS provider Abrigo, says “knowing exactly what end users are going to be trying to report on beforehand is key” to establishing requirements.
 Delving into these use cases will reveal what data transformations/calculations, report layouts, visualizations, and sharing features they’ll require.

 Below are a list of questions to consider as you explore these use cases:

 - Will my users primarily be running preexisting “canned” reports, or will they also need to be able to build and edit their own reports user-friendly self-service or “ad hoc” capabilities?

 - Do my users need the ability to build and/or run dashboards?

 - What types of data visualizations will my users need to be able to build?